-n addition to limitations on the permitted claim period under the warranties, a seller will normally limit its risks and exposure to liability in various other respects:
+Limitations of liability (and exclusions of liability) are almost invariably found in contracts.
+In addition to limitations on the warranty period to claim under the warranties, a supplier will normally limit its risks and exposure to liability in various other respects:

 (a) a simple amount (perhaps relating to the amount ordinarily received under a purchase order);